test voltage regulator

 3. Dimming or Flickering Lights

-Observing these signs is a strong indicator of a faulty voltage regulator that cannot regulate the output voltage produced.
+Observing these signs strongly indicates a faulty voltage regulator that cannot regulate the output voltage produced.
 And you have to contact a professional to check your tractor for a faulty voltage regulator.

 This light activation can also spell out some dangers.
 For example, it can signify that your tractor has transmission issues, emission equipment issues, an ignition system, and more.